EntelectChallenge/2020-Overdrive/game-engine/game-rules.md

 ### Command: USE_LIZARD

 Using a lizard will:
-* Allow your car to jump for the round to avoid a lizard running across the track!
+* Make your car jump for the round to avoid a lizard running across the track!
 * All Collisions, including powerup pickups, obstacles, and other players, are ignored for the round.
 Your car stays in the same lane.
 * All Collisions, including powerup pickups, obstacles, and other players, in your final block(the block you land on) for the round are applied.
 * With regards to player collisions occuring in the final block (the block you land on), they are treated in the same manner as when your car rear-ends the other player.